openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 The ``null`` type’s single value is represented by the keyword  ``null`` (see :ref:`Null Literal`).

-Using the type ``null`` as type annotation is not recommended, except in nullish types (see :ref:`Nullish Types`).
+Using type ``null`` as type annotation is not recommended, except in nullish types (see :ref:`Nullish Types`).

 .. index::